 Virginia state police told to ensure name tags not covered

-RICHMOND, Va.
-(AP) - Virginia State Police have been instructed not to cover their name tags after some troopers violated policy by putting black tape over their tags during a pro-Confederate rally in Richmond last month.
+Virginia State Police have been instructed not to cover their name tags after some troopers violated policy by putting black tape over their tags during a pro-Confederate protest in Richmond last month.

-State police superintendent Col. W. Steven Flaherty said in an Oct.
-3 letter to the Virginia American Civil Liberties Union that intentionally covering name tags is against department policy.
+In an Oct.
+3 letter to the Virginia American Civil Liberties Union, Col. W. Steven Flaherty - the state police superintendent - said intentionally covering name tags is against department policy.
 He said "appropriate action" has been taken and supervisors have been told to ensure name tags are not covered again.

 A photo of a trooper with his name tag covered during the Sept.
-16 rally, which included counterprotesters, prompted questions on social media.
+16 protest and counter-protest prompted questions on social media.

 The ACLU sent a letter to Flaherty saying that officials performing their duties in public should be readily identifiable by members of the public.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 West Virginia University says its researchers are getting $450,000 from the National Institutes of Health to study how lifestyle modification with support from health coaches helps people control their diabetes and...More >>

 West Virginia University says its researchers are getting $450,000 from the National Institutes of Health to study how lifestyle modification with support from health coaches helps people control their diabetes and high...More >>